Exa-Networks/exabgp/README.md

 ## Installation

+ExaBGP 3.4 and previous versions are python 2 applications.
+ExaBGP 4.0 had support for both Python 2 and 3. current version of ExaBGP (master branch on git) are targeting python 3 only (3.6+).

+### OS packages

 The program is packaged for Debian, Ubuntu, ArchLinux, Gentoo, Mint, FreeBSD, OSX and OmniOS (and probably more).
+However many OS have quite ancient releases, however the code will often come with a pre-set systemd setup and therefore may be easier to use.

+Should you encounter any issue, we would then recommend to use pip.

+### pip releases

 The latest version is available on [`pypi`](https://pypi.python.org/pypi), the Python Package Index